mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 expected type '[*c]const u8'
 ```

 What the heck does `[*c]` mean?
-This was surprisingly hard to figure out, but I eventually pieced it together from a few different sources.
+This was surprisingly hard to figure out.
+I eventually pieced it together from a few different sources.

 Here's the official Zig documentation: